Discrete Flow-Based Generative Models for Measurement Optimization in Quantum Computing: Conclusion and Discussion

-\section{Conclusion and discussion}
+\section{Conclusion and Discussion}

-In this study, we presented a discrete-flow-based generative model using GFlowNets for the measurement problem in quantum computing.
-We demonstrated that GFlowNets discover grouping configurations that reduce estimated measurement budgets relative to standard sorted-insertion heuristics \cite{SortedInsertion}.
-Beyond these empirical gains, our central conceptual contribution is a principled mechanism for learning from families of solutions and returning multiple high-quality groupings instead of committing to a single heuristic output.
+In this study, we presented a discrete-flow-based generative model using GFlowNets for generating non-overlapping Hamiltonian groupings for quantum measurement optimization.
+We demonstrated that GFlowNets can sample non-overlapping grouping configurations that reduce the estimated measurement budgets compared to standard sorted insertion heuristics \cite{SortedInsertion} across several FC benchmarks.
+Importantly, the non-overlapping graphs generated with GFlowNets can serve as better initializations for overlapping methods, as we show for ICS, allowing for the selection of groupings with lower measurement requirements, lower two-qubit counts, or fewer circuits to implement.
+We find up to a $38\%$ reduction in measurement cost for GFN-ICS relative to SI-ICS, with an average reduction of $19\%$, on JW-mapped Hamiltonians.
+Beyond these empirical gains, our central conceptual contribution is a principled mechanism for sampling multiple candidate non-overlapping groupings under a specified reward instead of committing to a single heuristic output.
+We stress that this flexible reward selection allows the incorporation of device-specific metrics.
 GFlowNets operates as a sampling-based scheme, enabling the generation of multiple circuits within a single training trajectory.
-Unlike deterministic pipelines that yield a single partition, GFlowNets produce a diverse set of candidates that naturally support anytime improvement and ensemble selection.
-Domain-specific constraints can also be seamlessly incorporated into the reward function, e.g., accounting for varying noise conditions, circuit fidelity overhead \cite{ZachFidOverhead}, or hardware-aware restrictions.
-In doing so, GFlowNets adaptively sample solutions that are better aligned with the realities of near-future quantum devices.
+Unlike deterministic pipelines that yield a single partition, GFlowNets produce a diverse set of candidates that can be ranked or selected according to the specified reward function.
+While we demonstrate through a candidate-set analysis that solution diversity may be beneficial for ICS initialization, a more in-depth analysis of the solution space is necessary to assess whether this diversity, intrinsic to the GFlowNets algorithm, can provide a demonstrable advantage for optimization in the measurement problem and quantum resource-reduction tasks.
+We emphasize that our results only demonstrate the usefulness of the generated samples for candidate selection and trade-off analysis, and find that including the Pareto front set can further improve ICS initialization over the lowest-measurement non-overlapping candidate found with GFlowNets by up to $15\%$.